mvilain/gitlab/README.md

 - dynamically detected AWS inventory generation

 The [AWS-blessed scripts](https://aws.amazon.com/blogs/apn/getting-started-with-ansible-and-dynamic-amazon-ec2-inventory-management/) are no longer valid.

-The [ansible plugin](https://raw.githubusercontent.com/ansible/ansible/stable-2.9/contrib/inventory/ec2.py) and it's [corresponding ini file](https://raw.githubusercontent.com/ansible/ansible/stable-2.9/contrib/inventory/ec2.ini) are the maintained code.

-A [forked version](https://raw.githubusercontent.com/vshn/ansible-dynamic-inventory-ec2/master/ec2.py) of this script allows for a sorted list of the instances.
+The [ansible plugin](https://raw.githubusercontent.com/ansible/ansible/stable-2.9/contrib/inventory/ec2.py) and it's [corresponding ini file](https://raw.githubusercontent.com/ansible/ansible/stable-2.9/contrib/inventory/ec2.ini) are the maintained code, but there's a [updated fork](https://raw.githubusercontent.com/vshn/ansible-dynamic-inventory-ec2/master/ec2.py) that allows for a sorted list of the instances.
 That's the version included in this repo.

+Note: it requires Ansible 2.9, which is why it's recommended to install the required modules into a python virtual environement.

-To use this scripts, install the required python modules either under a virtual environment or directly onto your system.
+To use this script, install the required python modules either under a virtual environment or directly onto your system.
 Then define the following along with the AWS authentication keys:

 ```bash
 python3 -m venv venv